drascom/one-page-liv-planning/README.md

 All HTTP APIs include interactive docs at `http://127.0.0.1:8000/docs` once the server is running.

 **External integrations:** Every route above is mirrored under `/api/v1/*` and requires an API token created in the Settings → API Tokens UI.
-Send it in the `Authorization: Bearer <token>` header (recommended) or fall back to the legacy `token` query string parameter if your client cannot set headers.
-The `/api/v1/search` helper is specifically designed for lightweight patient lookups from outside systems—you can now pass `full_name=name%20Surname` (preferred) or continue using the legacy `name` and optional `surname` parameters.
+Send it in the `Authorization: Bearer <token>` header (requests without this header are rejected).
+The `/api/v1/search` helper is specifically designed for lightweight patient lookups from outside systems—you can pass `full_name=name%20Surname` (preferred) or continue using the legacy `name` and optional `surname` parameters.
 The response includes the full patient payload when found (along with `id` and `surgery_date` for backwards compatibility), sets `success: false` with `message: "Patient record not found"` when no match exists, and returns `success: false` with `message: "Name is missing"` when no name parameters are supplied so you can spot empty requests.
 <!--  -->